SolidFuel/Utility/README.md

 ## License/Copyright

-ChanTool - Simple DAW Channel Utility (C) 2023 Sulid Fuel
+solidUtility - Versatile VST3 Channel Utility (C) 2023 Solid Fuel

 This program is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License** as published by the Free